 Results may vary, depending on your particular facts and circumstances.

-Designated as a Super Lawyer 2006 – 2017 in the fields of personal injury & medical malpractice and listed in Best Lawyers 2008 – 2017.
+Designated as a Super Lawyer 2006 – 2018 (13th-consecutive year listed in Super Lawyers) in the fields of personal injury & medical malpractice and listed in Best Lawyers 2008 – 2017.

 Click here for Super Lawyers selection process information.

 Click here for Best Lawyers selection process information.

 Click here to read about significant verdicts and/or settlements obtained by Cynthia.

 For more information (Curriculum Vitae), click here.

 Click here for information on a significant Appellate Division decision obtained by Cynthia Craig.